kiali/kiali/frontend/cypress/README.md

 Installed all dev dependencies from frontend folder.
 Ensure the `baseUrl` field in the `cypress.json` file at the kiali-ui root is pointing to the server you are trying to test, alternatively you can use `CYPRESS_BASE_URL` environment variable or pass via cmd line `yarn cypress --config baseUrl=http://kiali-server:20001`.
 By default this is `localhost:3000` so if you are running kiali locally you should just need to do `yarn start` before running cypress.

 ## Running tests
+The suite is able to re-install specific demo-app automatically when a faulty deployment of that demo-app is detected.
+The suite also install K8 Gateway API if not detected.
+Running the suite against custom demo-app deployments may lead to your environment being altered unexepectedly.
+If you want to prevent this, comment out the `Before` functions in [this file](integration/common/hooks.ts).

 Before you start using Cypress suite, you might need export some environment variables - depending on environment where tests are executed.
 If your authentication method defaults to `anonymous` **(i.e. dev env), no actions are needed.**

 ```bash
 export CYPRESS_BASE_URL=<value>               # defaults to http://localhost:3000